atbcb/ICTTestingBaseline/docs/07Images.md

   * Technique [ARIA10](https://www.w3.org/TR/WCAG20-TECHS/ARIA10.html): Using ariaG196: Using a text alternative on one item within a group of images that describes all items in the group-labelledby to provide a text alternative for non-text content
   * Technique [G196](https://www.w3.org/TR/WCAG20-TECHS/G196.html): Using a text alternative on one item within a group of images that describes all items in the group
   * Technique [H2](https://www.w3.org/TR/WCAG20-TECHS/H2.html): Combining adjacent image and text links for the same resource
-  * Technique [H35](https://www.w3.org/TR/WCAG20-TECHS/H35.html): Providing text alternatives on applet elements *refer to Software Baseline for testing the applet contents; support for JAVA is best in IE*
+  * Technique [H37](https://www.w3.org/TR/WCAG20-TECHS/H37.html): Using alt attributes on img elements (not really an image) * Technique [H53](https://www.w3.org/TR/WCAG20-TECHS/H53.html): Using the body of the object element *refer to Software Baseline for testing the object contents; support for Flash is best in IE*
-  * Technique [H37](https://www.w3.org/TR/WCAG20-TECHS/H37.html): Using alt attributes on img elements
-  * Technique [H53](https://www.w3.org/TR/WCAG20-TECHS/H53.html): Using the body of the object element *refer to Software Baseline for testing the object contents; support for Flash is best in IE*
+  (not really and image) * Technique [H35](https://www.w3.org/TR/WCAG20-TECHS/H35.html): Providing text alternatives on applet elements *refer to Software Baseline for testing the applet contents; support for JAVA is best in IE*

   * Technique [H86](https://www.w3.org/TR/WCAG20-TECHS/H86.html): Providing text alternatives for ASCII art, emoticons, and leetspeak
 * WCAG2 SC: 1.4.5 Images of Text